anujkushwaha612/24B0398_AIC/readme.md

 - Make sure you have latest version python and pip installed
 - there might be some instance where you might need specific version of some library (see error to resolve it)
 - Clone the repo to run locally in your environment
+- For Q.3 replace "PUT_YOUR_API_KEY" with your groq api key.

 ## External Resources